 Important Tax Information for Foreign Students

 If you are a foreign student and you receive a scholarship from a U.S. source, you may be subject to a 14% withholding of U.S. federal income tax on the amount of your scholarship that exceeds tuition and mandatory fees.
-However, if you come from certain countries that have a tax treaty with the United States, you may be exempt from such tax withholding.
-(Note that the tax withholding is not necessarily the amount of tax you owe—even if tax is withheld, you may not actually owe tax and may receive a refund and, conversely, even if tax is not withheld, you may actually owe tax when you file your tax return.
+However, if you come from a country that has a tax treaty with the United States, you may be exempt from such tax withholding.
+(Note that tax withholding is not necessarily the amount of tax you owe—even if tax is withheld, you may not actually owe tax and may receive a refund and, conversely, even if tax is not withheld, you may actually owe tax when you file your tax return.)
 For more information on tax withholding for foreign students, please visit: http://sfs.harvard.edu/information-foreign-students and http://hio.harvard.edu/tax-filing-information.
 The Harvard University Financial Services (UFS) Office helps international students determine their tax residency status and apply for tax treaty benefits.
-Please contact UFS at firstname.lastname@example.org with any questions about tax residency or tax treaties.
+Please contact the UFS at firstname.lastname@example.org with any questions about tax residency or tax treaties.
 Please note that although a tax treaty may exempt your scholarship (and/or earnings, if any) from tax, you are still required to file an income tax return (report).
 (You will receive more information about this from the Harvard International Office.)